Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

     - **Sparse ID features**: Mapped to a fixed-size embedding
     - **Sequence features**: Initially mapped to an embedding list of a variable length --- all the methods we've talked about are clever ways to create a pooled embedding of a fixed size
 - **Feature interactions**: Apply some clever methods to capture higher-order feature interactions (e.g., [DeepFM](https://arxiv.org/abs/1703.04247), [DCN](https://arxiv.org/abs/1708.05123), [DCN-V2](https://paperswithcode.com/method/dcn-v2)), or combine a bunch of 'em in an ensemble (e.g., [DHEN](https://arxiv.org/abs/2203.11014)).
 - **Representation transformations**: In multi-task models (e.g., [MMoE](https://dl.acm.org/doi/pdf/10.1145/3219819.3220007), [PLE](https://dl.acm.org/doi/10.1145/3383313.3412236)), there's usually a top layer controlling which features to use in which tasks.
-For a review on the learning-to-rank task common for recommendation, you can check out my {{< backlink "ltr" "post" >}}.
+To see how MMoE works in detail, check out my previous {{< backlink "mtml" "post">}}.
+For a review on the learning-to-rank task common for recommendation, you can check out my other {{< backlink "ltr" "post" >}}.

 ### Recommendation as Sequential Transduction (Meta, 2024)